parthosarothi46/Donate-Bangladesh/README.md

     3. What is event delegation in the context of the DOM, and why is it useful?✅
     4. How do you manipulate an element's attributes and styles using the DOM?✅
 - **Toggle Active Status**: Toggle the active status of the "Donation" and "History" buttons:
-  - Change the button color to indicate when it's active.
+  - Change the button color to indicate when it's active.✅
 - **Static Modal**: Display a static modal instead of an alert on a successful donation.
 - **Reusable Functions**: Use at least 2 common functions.
 - **Responsive Design**: Ensure the application is responsive for different screen sizes.